Car Insurance After License Suspension: Requirements & Reinstatement Process

 • Driving on a suspended or revoked license

-Learn more about what SR-22 insurance is and how much it costs before you start shopping for coverage.
+Learn more about what SR-22 insurance costs and requires before you start shopping for coverage.
+You can also review our comprehensive SR-22 insurance guide for a full breakdown.

 How Long Do You Need SR-22?

 Most states require SR-22 filing for 3 years from the date of reinstatement or filing, though this varies by state and offense severity.
+Texas, for example, requires only 2 years, while some violations in other states can extend the requirement to 5 years.
 The critical rule: your SR-22 coverage must be continuous.
 A single lapse — even one day — causes your insurer to file an SR-26 (cancellation notice), which re-suspends your license and resets the entire monitoring period back to zero.

 Don't Miss a Payment